Probe versions

 • you want to recheck the page at a later moment

-Each run creates a new version, even if no visual differences are detected.
+Each run creates a new version, even if no findings are detected.

 Probe versions make it possible to iteratively reduce visual differences over time.

-As issues are addressed in the implementation, running the probe again produces a new version with an updated set of issues.
-In many workflows, the goal is to eventually reach a probe version with zero detected issues, indicating that the live webpage visually matches the design at that point in time.
+As findings are addressed in the implementation, running the probe again produces a new version with an updated set of findings.
+In many workflows, the goal is to eventually reach a probe version with no findings, indicating that the live webpage visually reflects the design at that point in time.

 Navigating between versions